ThunderboomRecords/signal-interference-/README.md

     Not required, but can be used if you want to stop the playback before the amount of bars that is played is not finished yet.

     CC message: 56 -> Swith song.
     Set this CC message at the start of a song.
 This ensures the track will switch to the right song.
 This value of this message correspongs to the MIDI Selection message that you set for each song in the Songs tab of the applicaiton.
-For example: Song "Superfly" has a MIDI selection message of 1, then the MIDI CC control message of this song should be set at the start of the this song and should have a value of 1.
+For example: Song "Greem Unions" has a MIDI selection message of 1, then the MIDI CC control message of this song should be set at the start of the this song and should have a value of 1.

 Dragging an envelope up or down changes the value of a CC message.
 For certain CC messages, the value itself has a specific meaning (for example, the number of bars to generate or the song being selected).
 If no specific meaning is indicated, setting the value to 127 (to send the message once) and then returning it to 0 is sufficient.
 Using this technique, you can create a short “block” signal to trigger the message.

 Apply the CC messages at every point where you want Signal Inference to generate solos.
 Once connected, you’ll see the incoming MIDI messages reflected in the interface: the Play, Generate, and Record buttons will turn blue when triggered, and the song selection in Signal Inference will automatically update (highlighted in blue) when another song is played in Ableton.

+Are you working with a Ableton Live set from scratch?
+We recommend you to make a separate click track with the correct BPM for each song, and backingtrack to give context to the solo's that are being generated.
+Check out the example how that is done.

 Check out the example Ableton Live set (in /assets/example).
-You can use this in combination with the example_signal_inferece (also in /assets/example) to see how the MIDI connections are set up.
+You can use this in combination with the c (also in /assets/example) to see how the MIDI connections are set up.

 4. Play with Signal Inference:
 Once you’ve set up all your MIDI commands in Ableton, most of Signal Inference’s core functionality will be ready to use.
 From there, you can refine the output by tweaking parameters, experimenting with different training datasets, and applying timing corrections.
 When you’re happy with the results, save the model for future use.